Table of Contents

-You know, Czech Republic is rather cold for the larger part of the year…it’s not necessarily bad, as winter and snow make places look beautiful (see Prague in winter) but if you’re like me and love the sun and warmth, you can’t wait for the summer months to roll in!
+You know, Czech Republic is rather cold for the larger part of the year…it’s not necessarily bad, as winter and snow make places look beautiful (see Prague in winter) but if you’re like me and love the sun and warmth, you can’t wait for the summer months to roll in.

-Pedal boats on Vltava River
+Pedal Boats on Vltava River

-With the first sunrays, locals rush to the river to rent pedal boats and pedal the weekend away on the river.
+With the first sunrays, locals rush to the river to rent Prague pedal boats and pedal the weekend away on the river.
 It’s quite neat as you’re in a very different setting.
 The scenery is beautiful and the water is calming, that is unless you have someone on board who’ll try to rock the boat!

 They are so popular on the weekends that if you come at an unfortunate hour, you might be left with 2 options only: a rowing boat (workout, anyone?) or a crazy long line.
 So if you don’t feel like exercising and impressing your sweetheart with some muscular action, grab a beer and wait in the line for the more easy-going pedal boat.

 The pedal boats can get pretty unique too – some are shaped like a beetle car or even a swan :)

 Regarding the practicalities of renting your boat, most importantly, make sure to bring your ID!

-The prices are similar, so it doesn’t make a huge difference which one of the three providers you pick.
+The prices are similar, so it doesn’t make a huge difference which one of the many providers you pick.
 Rental for an hour costs around 200 CZK ($8 or €7) and when the weather’s good, they can run till as late as 9pm!
 Evening rides are often more pleasant anyway, especially in the biggest heat of summer.

-There are markets along the bank every Saturday morning as well as countless events during the weekend and throughout the week too – both day and night.
+There are markets along the bank every Saturday morning (8am to 2pm) as well as countless events during the weekend and throughout the week too – both day and night.
 Concerts, screenings, markets, festivals… it all might be just happening on Náplavka!

-You should definitely go for a stroll there, get an ice cream or a beer and laze the day away with people-watching and gossiping, just like locals in Prague do!
+You should definitely go for a stroll there, get an ice cream or a beer and laze the day away with people-watching and gossiping, just like locals in Prague do.